 Guacamole is not a new thing.
 It has been made in various ways over the years.
 It can be found in restaurants and even pre-made in the grocery store.
-This classic dip is used at everything from football tailgates, and summer BBQ's to even the simple taco Tuesday!
+This classic dip is at everything from football tailgates and summer BBQs to even the simple taco Tuesday!

-This simple recipe, though, is all about the simple but fresh ingredients.
+This simple guacamole recipe, though, is all about the fresh ingredients.
 If you haven't looked at the ingredient label on the back of pre-made guacamole, I think it's time.
 Did you know that often these items contain grains?
 It's true.
-A lot of the pre-made guacamole you can buy at the store includes vinegar, usually as a preservative.
+Many pre-made guacamoles you can buy at the store include vinegar, usually as a preservative.
 Vinegar, as you may or may not know, is often grain-derived.
 There are even some guacamole dips on the market that contain wheat.
 I'm looking at you, Ortega Guacamole Dip!

-Next time you are hosting a get-together, don't reach for the store-bought version that contains ingredients you are working hard to avoid and instead make this simple classic yourself.
-I promise it's really easy, and it tastes a LOT better than the store-bought kind anyways!
+Next time you are hosting a get-together, don't reach for the store-bought version that contains ingredients you are working hard to avoid and instead make this simple classic guacamole recipe yourself.
+I promise it's effortless, and it tastes a LOT better than the store-bought kind anyways!